 - Geographical representation.

-- Requisite qualifications and experiences of internal candidates.
+- Requisite qualifications and experience.

 The final selection is approved by the Police Adviser.
 The selection of the UN Police components leadership on the levels P-5 and D-1 will require additional endorsement of Under-Secretary-General for Peacekeeping Operations and selection of D-2 post requires the approval of the Secretary-General.
 Once a candidate is selected, the Police Division informs the Permanent Mission, which subsequently informs the candidate.